Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Three dental implants and dental crowns lying on table

-Every dental implant treatment provided by our team here at North Bethesda Dental and Implant Specialists is uniquely based on how many teeth a patient is missing, where they are located, and the condition of someone’s jawbone.
+Every dental implant treatment we provide is uniquely based on how many teeth a patient is missing, where they are located, and the condition of someone’s jawbone.
 This means the cost of the procedure is always different, so the best way to get an estimate for your particular implant process is to come see us for an in-person consultation.

 While implants do tend to be more expensive than other treatments upfront, their superior aesthetics, strength, and durability often help patients save money over time.
 Regular bridges & dentures last, on average, about five to seven years, while implants can last for decades or longer.
 A patient will spend much less time and money on periodic maintenance, more than making up for the difference in the initial cost.